q-Opers, QQ-systems, and Bethe Ansatz II: Generalized Minors: -twisted -opers and -Wronskians

 The set of generalized minors $\{\Delta_{w\cdot \omega_i, \omega_i}\}_{w\in W; i=1, \dots, r}$ creates a set of coordinates on $G/B^+$, known as {\it generalized Pl\"ucker coordinates}.
 In particular, the set of zeroes of each of $\Delta_{w\cdot \omega_i, \omega_i}$ is a uniquely and unambiguously defined hypersurface in $G/B$.
 This feature is important for characterizing Schubert cells as quasi-projective subvarieties of a generalized flag variety, see \cite{Fomin:wy} for details.
 We will need the following Corollary. \begin{Cor} If the collection $\{\Delta_{w\cdot \omega_i, \omega_i}(g)\}_{w\in W; i=1, \dots, r}$ does not have vanishing elements, then $g\in B_+w_0B_+$. \end{Cor}

-One of the first consequences of the formalism of generalized minors is the following Proposition. \begin{Prop} For a $W$-generic $Z$-twisted Miura-Pl\"ucker $(G,q)$-oper with $q$-connection $A(z)=v(qz)Zv(z)^{-1}$, where $v(z)\in B_-(z)$ we have the following relation:
+One of the first consequences of the formalism of generalized minors is the following Theorem. \begin{Thm} For a nondegenerate $Z$-twisted Miura-Pl\"ucker $(G,q)$-oper with $q$-connection $A(z)=v(qz)Zv(z)^{-1}$, where $v(z)\in B_-(z)$ we have the following relation: